-Vol. I, No. 6 BY KATE M. TRAINOR warned his parishioners at St. Elizabeth Church to ". . .judge not, lest you be judged."
-Father McNeice compared the diswith our frequent disappointment in each other.

-The farmer, judging by the outer apdant harvest and then reaped from his tree only a few pieces of withered fruit," be said.
-"The farmer judged by the external awaiting the star of the show. appearance of the tree, but only when the tree produced fruit was he able to determine the value of the tree," Father McNeice encouraged the people. when tempted to judge others by external appearances, to remember King Herod, Pontius Pilate and the Pharisees who failed to recognize Christ.
+SELMA -- Father Charles McNeice warned his parishioners at St. Elizabeth Church to ". . .judge not, lest you be judged," Father McNeice compared the diswith our frequent disappointment in each The farmer, judging by the outer appearance of the tree, "counted on an abundant harvest and then reaped from his tree only a few pieces of withered fruit," be said.
+"The farmer judged by the external appearance of the tree, but only when the tree produced fruit was he able to determine the value of the tree."
+Father McNeice encouraged the people. when tempted to judge others by external appearances, to remember King Herod.
+Pontius Pilate and the Pharisees who failed to recognize Christ.
 "These men were the ones most quick to judge others by externals," he said.
-"St. Augustine says that we must hold off condemning a man," said Father Mc-Neice, "for even if his fruits are bad, it is possible that he could change and bear good fruit."
-Concluding with the reminder that "... it is not enough for a Christian to be moderately good. . .we are all called to greatness," Father McNeice encouraged his parishioners: "It will be by the fruit we produce that men will know us and Christ will recognize us on Judgment Day."

-BY MICHAEL S. LOTTMAN ATLANTA-- The Jefferson County (Ala.)
-Jury Board said that Negroes trying to desegregate the county's jury system are bringing up a lot of flimsy, even socialistic, issues.
-Among these unimportant side issues legal brief filed earlier this month:
+"St. Augustine says that we must hold off condemning a man," said Father Mc-Neice, "for even if his fruits are bad, it is possible that he could change and bear good fruit," Concluding with the reminder that "... it is not enough for a Christian to be moderately good. . . we are all called to greatness," Father McNeice encouraged his parishioners: "It will be by the fruit we produce that men will know us and Christ will recognize us on Judgment Day."
+Jury Suit BY MICHAEL S. LOTTMAN ATLANTA -- The Jefferson County (Ala.)
+Jury Board said that Negroes trying to desegregate the county's jury system are bringing up a lot of flimsy, even socialistic, Among these unimportant side issues legal brief filed earlier this month: